 To make deposits online or by phone : Accesscorrections.com 1-866-345-1884

 ABSOLUTELY NO CASH WILL BE ACCEPTED!

-Commissary order forms are passed out to the inmate and are picked up each Monday morning.
+Commissary order forms are processed first thing Tuesday morning.
 There are NO Refunds on items purchased through commissary.
 If an inmate places an order and is released from our facility or transferred to another facility before commissary is delivered, the inmates order must be claimed within seven (7) days of departure by the inmate, or the inmate can fill out a release card authorizing another adult to pick up the property.

 - On-site visitation days will be Monday, Thursday and Fridays.
 Visitation hours will be 8:00am to 10:00am in the morning and from 12:00pm to 4pm in the afternoon.
 Tuesday vistation hours are from 12pm to 4pm and 6pm to 8pm.

 Arrival must be no later than 30 minutes before the end of visiting hour blocks.
 Visitation will close promptly at the designated time regardless of what time a visit started.

 Off-site visitation can be scheduled Sunday through Saturday from 7:30 am to 9:00 pm.
 Off-Site visits may be scheduled in advance by the visitor from the Securus Video Visitation Website at https://www.securustech.net/web/securus/friends

 The Hays County Sheriff’s Office reserves the right to deny, cancel or terminate a video visit prior to or during a video session based upon visitor or inmate misconduct.
 The Hays County Sheriff’s Office also reserves the right to restrict a visitor from participating in all future use of the system, either on site or from remote visitation.